Alkhalil family: Khalil

 In the months that followed, the Naud family were the victims of a campaign of harassment with shots being fired into their house, a machete being left on their front lawn, and leaflets appearing in their neighborhood calling Naud a murderer.
 Naud's mother left British Columbia to escape the harassment.
 Rankin was also the victim of harassment, being beaten-up several times by Mahmoud Alkhalil.
 At Naud's trial, he testified that Khalil Alkhalil had tried to rob him and in the ensuring struggle he was able to wrestle his gun away from him, which he then used to kill him.
 On 7 November 2002, Naud was acquitted with the jury ruling he acted in self-defense.
 On 11 April 2003, Raymond Naud, the father of Martin, was shot and wounded inside his own house.
 On 5 July 2004, Martin Naud was murdered in Kelowna by an unknown gunman who executed him as he was getting out of his automobile.

 Naud was working as a drug dealer for the Dhak-Duhre group, and the killing of Khalil started a feud.
 Superintendent Mike Porteous of the Vancouver Police Department stated in 2018: "It started as a dispute over drug trafficking lines in Surrey way back in the day.
 But it became much more personal with the murder of Khalil.
-They’ve been involved in a conflict with the Duhre guys for a good 20 years and it kind of ebbed and flowed relative to different murders and struggles over drug territory".
+They've been involved in a conflict with the Duhre guys for a good 20 years and it kind of ebbed and flowed relative to different murders and struggles over drug territory".
 In July 2002, Nabil Alkhalil was found with a handgun in his possession, which caused his parole to be revoked.
-Parole documents from the 2002 stated: "Alkhalil told police that he thought his life was in danger.
+Parole documents from 2002 stated: "Alkhalil told police that he thought his life was in danger.
 He said he believes that the Duhre brothers have a contract on his head.
-The Duhre brothers were involved in the incident that resulted in the death of one of (Nabil) Alkhalil’s brothers.
+The Duhre brothers were involved in the incident that resulted in the death of one of (Nabil) Alkhalil's brothers.
 Alkhalil retaliated at the time by beating up one of the Duhres.
 There has been bad blood since.
 The Duhre brothers are considered by police to be violent as are Alkhalil and his brother Mahmoud".